f5devcentral/f5-distributed-cloud-labs-101/networking/docs/lab6/azure-site.rst

 In this next exercise we will update an Azure Route Table to direct traffic from the workload subnet to the Volterra Gateway.

+First look in the resource group that was created by Volterra.
+It should be called [unique name]-azure-site.
+Find the inside interface of the Volterra gateway.
+It should be on the 10.2.1.x network.
+You will need this value later.

-From the Azure Portal find your resource group that you created via terraform and open up the "workload_rt" object (Route Table) and then click on "Routes"
+From the Azure Portal find your resource group that you created via terraform ([unique name]-azure) and open up the "workload_rt" object (Route Table) and then click on "Routes"

 .. image:: workload_rt.png